cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 All variable changes take effect after the operator restarts or restages the applications.
 Any user-defined variable takes precedence over environment variables provided by these groups.

-The table below lists the environment variable groups.
+The table below lists the commands for environment variable groups.

 <table border="1" class="nice">
   <tr>